dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/fabric-setup.md

 The adapter support is not limited to the matrix of the above configurations.
 If you notice an issue with any other configuration, let us know by opening an issue on [GitHub](https://github.com/microsoft/dbt-fabric).

 ##### Unsupported configurations
-SQL analytics endpoints are read-only and therefore not appropriate for Transformation workloads, use a Warehouse instead.
+SQL analytics endpoints are read-only and so are not appropriate for Transformation workloads, use a Warehouse instead.

 ## Authentication methods & profile configuration